leonardehrenfried/blog/_posts/2015-08-08-scalajs-first-impressions.md

 ####Libraries and frameworks

 This is currently a weak spot.
-Obviously, you can use the fantastice Scala core library which to me is one of the main appeals.
+Obviously, you can use the fantastic Scala core library which to me is one of the main appeals.
 I haven't found out how easy it is to get third party libraries like, say, Joda-Time working.